UAW chief says offers from Detroit companies are inadequate, says union is ready to go on strike

 “We do not yet have offers on the table that reflect the sacrifices and contributions our members have made to these companies,” he said.
 “To win we’re likely going to have to take action.
 We are preparing to strike these companies in a way they’ve never seen before.”

 The union is threatening to strike after contracts with companies that haven’t reached an agreement by 11:59 p.m. on Thursday.
+But the strikes would be targeted to a small number of factories per company.
 It would be the first time in the union’s 80-plus-year history that it struck all three companies at the same time.

 Talks continued Wednesday with the companies, but it appeared that both sides are still far apart.